 At the start of 2018, I moved again -- for what felt like the 100th year in a row -- and, in many ways, it felt like I fell apart.
-I started seeking counsel at every turn.
-Anyone would would answer their phone was consulted.
+I started seeking counsel at every turn, about any and all subject matter.
 But I noticed an alarming trend.
 I didn't listen to a soul.
 After carefully tabulating others' advice, I promptly tossed it all in the garbage and followed my own.
-What came next was this.
-I haven't felt this on fire to write in years.
-It's like falling in love again.

-I will be putting the letters up on Medium.
+The letters are on Medium.
 You can find them all here.

 An Advice Column I Write to Myself, Letter One— Q: Dear Kelly, What if I think I’m a total piece of shit?

 I mean — I can shed more light on the why.
 For one — just because.
 Because I have never had great hair (it’s so thin you can see my scalp from like a mile away) and because I’m so anxious I jump when things fall to the ground and because my temper is a boiling pot of water that is always threatening to boil over.
 But also because I’m turning 39 and I still, still, STILL have not found a way to make a living off of the actual talents that I know I possess.
 Did you know that I am really funny?
 People have told me I should do stand-up!
 Did you know that I sing fairly well?
 But the sound of my voice coming out of my body makes me feel vulnerable, so I hide it unless I am feeling very, very, very safe — which is a state I don’t find myself in often.
 Did you know that I write?
 I’m sure you did.
 But I don’t send my writing to any of the places I want to.
 Because the places I want to are considered ‘good’ and who would I have to think myself to send them there?
 I would have to think of myself as good.
 And though I toy with the label sometimes, what I really think, deep down in the pit of my person, is that I am a piece of shit.
 And this belief is stopping me from my labors of love more than any other thing.